Celine introduces an element of rock music into a Hollywood fashion show - ExBulletin

 Slimane integrated the man and the woman.
 Some of the pieces worn were red blazers with gold trim, black leather high heel boots, black suits and gold feathers hanging from jackets.

-After the show ended, Slimane briefly walked onstage holding Gerber’s hand, waved and bowed to the mostly black-clad audience members who stood up and applauded his efforts to fashion.
+After the show was over, Slimane briefly took the stage holding Gerber’s hand, waved and bowed to the audience members – mostly dressed in black – who stood up and waved. applauded her fashion efforts.

 The fall/winter fashion show eventually turned into a big party in the lobby where attendees were served food and drinks before being honored with live performances lasting a few hours in theater.